-The Estate is basically a name that my brother and I gave to our ownership of the intellectual property rights.
-The Foundation is a non-profit that we created to be able to operate in the world of social and non-profit world.
-At the same time I created very early on the Memorial Fund at UNICEF.
-As it grew, it became a project called All Children in School and ultimately became the Audrey Hepburn Society, which is the big donor club of the US Fund for UNICEF.
+The Estate is a name that my brother and I gave to our ownership of the intellectual property rights.
+The Foundation is a non-profit that we created to operate in the world of social and non-profit world.
+At the same time, I created very early on the Memorial Fund at UNICEF.
+As it grew, it became a project called All Children in School and ultimately became the Audrey Hepburn Society, the big donor club of the US Fund for UNICEF.
 It certainly has been a full-time job for me for the past twenty years.
-A couple of years ago, my brother wanted to become more involved, so I stepped away from the Audrey Hepburn Children’s Fund, I was its founder and the chairman.
+A couple of years ago, my brother wanted to become more involved, so I stepped away from the Audrey Hepburn Children’s Fund, I was its founder and chairman.
 He became its chairman.
-We also had just started the Audrey Hepburn Society for the US Fund for UNICEF and I became its Chair.
-It has raised over a $ 140,000,000 over the past five years.
-So yes, we have a full office, with lawyers, assistants, licensing directors, executive directors for the Fund, bookkeepers, etc. We’re like a small company and we have agents and law firms all over the world.
+We also had just started the Audrey Hepburn Society for the US Fund for UNICEF, and I became its Chair.
+It has raised over a $140,000,000 over the past five years.
+So yes, we have a full office, with lawyers, assistants, licensing directors, executive directors for the Fund, bookkeepers, etc. We’re like a small company, and we have agents and law firms all over the world.

 Do you also go to Africa, like your mother did, to see which projects UNICEF supports?

 The part of the non-profit, which involves Africa and developing countries, we leave it to UNICEF.
 The Audrey Hepburn Society is within the US Fund for UNICEF.
-The money goes directly to them, we don’t put any prerequisites on the funding, they’re free to use it for any kind of emergency they wish to.
+The money goes directly to them; we don’t put any prerequisites on the funding.
+They’re free to use it for any kind of emergency they wish to.
 The money that comes from the Audrey Hepburn’s Children Fund, we have a series of projects in America, in Latin America, more sort of grass-roots approach closer to home, a variety of projects that go from child abuse, nutrition, scholastic support, all kinds of projects.
-It was originally created to function in the world of non-profit and for us to be able to interface with UNICEF.
+It was originally created to function in the world of non-profit and for us to interface with UNICEF.

 You are also involved in other charity causes, aren’t you?

 I am.
 My mother died of a very rare type of cancer.
 EURORDIS, which is the European Organisation for Rare Diseases, approached me four years ago and asked me if I wanted to be their first ambassador.
-It was an appointment that would last a year, and I would really be their ambassador for Rare Disease Day, which is a day across the world where the plight of people suffering from rare diseases is brought to the foreground.
+It was an appointment that would last a year, and I would be their ambassador for Rare Disease Day, which is a day across the world where the plight of people suffering from rare diseases is brought to the foreground.
 There are 4,000 to 6,000 rare diseases, and a rare disease is something that touches less than one in 2,000 people.
 My mother died from a cancer that touches only one in a million people.
-We believe that there are over 60 million people suffering from a variety of rare diseases in Europe and North America; that number goes up to about 200 million globally.
-So together they’re quite a force to be reckoned with, and half of those diseases are genetic.
-They affect children—and therefore very much in line with what we do—but originally the appointment was really to use my mother’s name and to celebrate her, and the fact that she had suffered from a rare disease.
+We believe that over 60 million people are suffering from a variety of rare diseases in Europe and North America; that number goes up to about 200 million globally.
+So together, they’re quite a force to be reckoned with, and half of those diseases are genetic.
+They affect children—and therefore very much in line with what we do—but originally, the appointment was really to use my mother’s name and to celebrate her and the fact that she had suffered from a rare disease.
 Very often, people think of rare diseases as of something very weird, so it was an opportunity to make the cause more mainstream.
 They were never able to find someone to replace me, so here I am in my fourth year, still their ambassador, and that’s why I go to Brussels every year.
-We now have created a circle of ambassadors—people from the business, medical field, and so forth—so I will do it for one more year and by then, I suppose someone will take over.
+We now have created a circle of ambassadors—people from the business, medical field, and so forth—so I will do it for one more year, and by then, I suppose someone will take over.
 You know, when my mother passed away, I asked myself, ‘Do I want to continue living and working in Hollywood, or continue her work on her behalf?’
-Although I made a nice living working in pictures—by no means millions of dollars—but for a young man, I had a very carefree life, had a new car whenever I wanted and travelled a lot.
+I made a nice living working in pictures—by no means millions of dollars—but for a young man, I had a very carefree life, I had a new car whenever I wanted, and traveled a lot.
 But I made the decision because there was never that magic moment… that wink between the movie business and me.
 Success in the industry is a combination of many factors, but there’s also the timing, the luck, being in the right place at the right time.
 I never went to the right parties; the business was changing and relationships were playing a very important role.
-I was offered at one point to join a big agency… to become an agent, but I really didn’t have the heart for that.
+I was offered at one point to join a big agency… to become an agent, but I didn’t have the heart for that.
 So I left the business when my mother passed away and devoted myself to her work.
 That was to me much more important than to produce a few more films—and then what?
-I wasn’t going to make movies that would change the world, it’s maybe like my mother knew that when she couldn’t be the best… the prima ballerina, so she decided to be the best at something else.
-I decided I would try my chance at doing something good, so maybe genetically that’s something we have in our family.
+I wasn’t going to make movies that would change the world; it’s maybe like my mother knew that when she couldn’t be the best prima ballerina, so she decided to be the best at something else.
+I decided I would try my chance at doing something good, so maybe genetically, that’s something we have in our family.
 If I couldn’t do one thing that well, then maybe I could do something else, and I’m glad I did.
-I started the protection and the care of her image, there was really very little going with respect to the legacy management, licensing, there were no agents, it was really the very beginning.
+I started the protection and the care of her image; there was really very little going with respect to the legacy management, and licensing.
+There were no agents, it was really the very beginning.
 The arena was pretty open.
-Elizabeth Taylor had started her work for her AIDS Foundation, which of course was terribly important, but at that time there wasn’t really much of this celebrity relationship between socially relevant work and Hollywood.
-And so I think I caught the train at the right time, I’m glad I did and it became a success.
+Elizabeth Taylor had started her work for her AIDS Foundation, which was terribly important, but at that time, there wasn’t really much of this celebrity relationship between socially relevant work and Hollywood.
+And so I think I caught the train at the right time; I’m glad I did, and it became a success.

 Do you have any plans to return to filmmaking?

 There are a few projects that I still have a desire to make, but very much like when I wrote my book, people told me, ‘You’re a wonderful writer.’
-Then I say, ‘No, I’m not a writer, because I’m not a book writer.’
+Then I say, ‘No, I’m not a writer because I’m not a book writer.’
 It took me three years to write it.
-A real writer is someone who gets an order for a newspaper article to write the night before and the next morning it’s in the newspaper.
-You’re on a schedule and within a time frame: those are the real writers of the world, people who do it as a job every day.
+A real writer is someone who gets an order for a newspaper article to write the night before, and the following day it’s in the newspaper.
+You’re on a schedule and within a time frame; those are the real writers of the world, people who do it as a job every day.
 But could anyone else write such a spiritual biography about her?
 Probably not the way I did, because I knew her so well and I was so close to her.
 Of this handful of film projects I’ve been considering, I might probably be the director for one or two of them, but I have my doubts about directing any of the other films.
-You live with something and you sort of have it in your head, but at the same time I have been out of the movie business for twenty years now, and I’m not sure that I should go back.
-I’m sure there are many better people and who can do a much better job than I.
+You live with something, and you have it in your head, but at the same time, I have been out of the movie business for twenty years now, so I’m not sure I should go back.
+There are many people and who can do a much better job than I.

 There have been published many biographies about your mother; you just said you don’t think of yourself as a writer, but would you ever consider writing a book about your mother with the little stories, behind-the-scenes at home, things nobody else knows, and undoubtedly will create a very fascinating picture of her?

-Is there anything of you mother that you recognize in your daughter?
+Is there anything of your mother that you recognize in your daughter?

 Yes.
 You know, the ability to act is genetic.
 That’s the truth.
 My daughter has it; ever since she was a little girl, she was a comedian.
 She has that special quality, and she’s now taking acting classes in New York—a teacher at Stella Adler.
-She’s really a painter, and also does a little modelling to pay the rent, and now she’s managed by my really good friend Alan Nevins.
-I wouldn’t encourage her to become an actress, it’s not something you can encourage anyone to do.
-It either happens or it doesn’t and with it comes a responsibility, a life that is different from anyone else’s.
+She’s really a painter and also does a little modeling to pay the rent, and now she’s managed by my really good friend Alan Nevins.
+I wouldn’t encourage her to become an actress; it’s not something you can encourage anyone to do.
+It either happens, or it doesn’t, and with it comes a responsibility, a life that is different from anyone else’s.